olgatticus/SIV/README.md

 ## Description

-The aim of the paper is to detect whether an image is an original one or if it is a recapture of an already existing image showed on a LCD screen.
+The goal of the project is to detect whether an image is an original one or if it is a recapture of an already existing image showed on a LCD screen.
 In fact, one particular problem addressed by image forensics is that nowadays, with the increasing popularity and quality of digital cameras, everyone can take a picture of an already existing one and use this recaptured image for bad and